See every word.

 Captions belong near the speaker.

-Each bubble stays near its speaker.
+Each bubble follows its speaker.
 No looking away.
 No confusion.

 Built for real conversations.